Article · Apr 17, 2026

 );

-Two policies, one for SELECT (subscribe and read) and one for INSERT (publish).
+Two policies: SELECT (subscribe and read) and INSERT (publish).
 Both compare the user-id segment of the channel topic against the authenticated user’s id.
 The server filters every message at publish time and at read time.

-This is the same access-control discipline I covered for the two-layer identity model: authentication tells you who the user is, authorization decides what they can see.
-The private-channel flag plus an RLS policy makes Realtime obey the same chain.
+This is the same authorization discipline I covered for the two-layer identity model: authentication tells you who the user is, authorization decides what they can see.
+The private-channel flag plus RLS makes Realtime obey the same chain.

 Public announcements.
-A channel like system-status that broadcasts maintenance notices to every signed-in user.
-There is no per-user scoping; everyone should see every message.
+A system-status channel that broadcasts maintenance notices to every signed-in user.
+No per-user scoping; everyone should see every message.

 Lobbies and matchmaking rooms.
-A game-lobby:42 channel where the whole point is that any player can join, see who else is there, and chat.
+A game-lobby:42 channel where any player can join, see who else is there, and chat.
 The channel name is the room; access is implicit by joining.

-The rule is: if the channel’s payload would survive a screenshot ending up on Twitter, default-public is fine.
-If the payload would not, you need the private flag.
+If the channel’s payload would survive a screenshot ending up on Twitter, default-public is fine.
+If it would not, use the private flag.

 Threat-modeling Realtime in your own app

-1. Inventory every supabase.channel(...) call in the client code.
-Note the channel name pattern (static name like room-23 vs templated like user-notifications:<uuid>).
+Inventory every supabase.channel(...) call in the client code.
+Note whether the channel name is static (like room-23) or templated (like user-notifications:<uuid>).

-2. For each channel, ask: “would a random authenticated user reading every message on this channel be okay?”
+For each channel, ask: “would a random authenticated user reading every message be okay?”

-4. Document the channel-name conventions so future developers do not introduce a new channel and forget the scoping.
-A single line in CLAUDE.md or a code comment naming the convention is enough.
+Document the channel-name conventions somewhere the next developer will find them.
+A single line in a CLAUDE.md or a code comment naming the convention is enough.
+The pattern is easy to break silently when someone adds a new channel weeks later.

 Where the boundary breaks down

-Two failure modes that are not in the docs but show up in practice:
+Two failure modes that don’t appear in the docs but show up in production:

-Wildcards in channel names are easy to misuse.
-If your topic is tenant:<tenant-id> and a tenant id is a small integer, an attacker can subscribe to every tenant by guessing the integers.
-Use UUIDs for tenant ids if the channel name leaks the value.
-(UUIDs are unguessable; sequential integers are not.
-The same rule applies to URL parameters; I covered that in user enumeration via password reset.)
+Wildcards in channel names.
+If your topic is tenant:<tenant-id> and the tenant id is a small integer, an attacker can subscribe to every tenant by guessing integers.
+Use UUIDs for tenant ids if the channel name contains the value.
+UUIDs are unguessable; sequential integers are not.
+(The same rule applies to URL parameters; I covered that in user enumeration via password reset.)

-Authorization caching can hide policy changes.
+Authorization caching.
 Supabase Realtime caches the RLS evaluation per client per channel.
-If you tighten a policy and a malicious subscriber is already connected, the cache may serve them for the duration of the WebSocket.
-Disconnect-and-reconnect to refresh.
-For high-sensitivity channels, consider rotating the channel name (and the underlying scope token) periodically.
+If you tighten a policy and a malicious subscriber is already connected, the cache may serve them for the duration of the WebSocket connection.
+Disconnect-and-reconnect forces a refresh.
+For high-sensitivity channels, consider rotating the channel name periodically.

-For the related “compliance trail” requirement, the audit log tutorial in this series covers Postgres-level capture of every change to sensitive tables.
+For the compliance trail requirement, the audit log tutorial in this series covers Postgres-level capture of every change to sensitive tables.
 Realtime authorization handles the live channel; the audit log handles the historical record.

 If you want a second pair of eyes on the Realtime authorization model before the next compliance review or the next batch of users, let’s talk.
-The audit is about three hours and covers everything in this post plus the related policies in the same series.
+The audit covers everything here plus the related policies, and takes about three hours.

 Frequently asked questions